mzsanford/mzsanford.com/blog/_posts/2014-08-07-surrounded-by-androids.markdown

 ## Infinity +1

 Like most children I would invoke "infinity plus 1" when faced with "yes times infinity" and its ilk.
 There is nothing surprising in this but it shows a deep misunderstanding of infinity as just *the biggest number*.
 I was well into adulthood before I feel I understood infinity as the awesome and terrifying thing that it is.
-If you find it easy to explain and you're not vaguly uncomfortable with it I think you're underestimating it.
+If you find it easy to explain and you're not vaguely uncomfortable with it I think you're underestimating it.

 Equating infinity to the largest number is why I say I considered the collection of all human experience as infinite.
 I was a child saying "infinity plus 1" on the playground and still the scale of human history was mind boggling.
 It was so mind boggling I concocted an elaborate fantasy to help me avoid thinking about it anymore.